jfodor1975/nodemcu-moving-light/README.md

 Dec 2024: rewrote all the code to work with the Esp32 c3 super mini board.

 ToDo:
-- figure out how to get smoother sero movements
+- figure out how to get smoother sero movements, maybe try the servo easing library.
 - add  feed back from led's on wifi connection.
     - single LED dim about 10% led #7 thats the one i the center
     - green to show a good conection